 FLEXGEN EQUIPMENT SALES TERMS AND CONDITIONS OF CONTRACT

-Contractor shall create, incur, assume or suffer to be created by it any lien or other encumbrance upon the Equipment or other property of Buyer.
+Supplier shall not permit or suffer to exist any lien or other encumbrance upon the Equipment or other property of Buyer.

-Contractor warrants to Owner that all Services shall: (a) be free from defects in engineering, design, material and workmanship; (b) be new and unused; (c) be of good quality and good condition; and (d) conform to all applicable requirements of the Purchase Order (“Warranty”).
-The warranty period shall (i) commence on the date which is two (2) months after the final delivery of the Equipment in accordance with the Purchase Order, and (ii) expire on the date that is twelve (12) months thereafter (“Warranty Period”); providedthat, the Warranty Period for any Services required to be re-performed following discovery of a defect or other non-compliance with the Warranty during the Warranty Period shall continue until the end of the later of (A) the expiration of the Warranty Period and (B) one (1) year from the date of completion of such re-performance.
+Supplier warrants to Buyer that all Equipment shall: (a) be free from defects in engineering, design, material and workmanship; (b) be new and unused; (c) be of good quality and good condition; and (d) conform to all other, applicable requirements of the Purchase Order (“Warranty”).
+The warranty period shall (i) commence on the date which is two (2) months after the final delivery of the Equipment in accordance with the Purchase Order, and (ii) expire on the date that is one (1) year thereafter (“Warranty Period”); provided that, the Warranty Period for any Equipment required to be repaired or replaced following discovery of a defect or other non-compliance with the Warranty during the Warranty Period shall continue until the end of the later of (A) the expiration of the Warranty Period and (B) one (1) year from the date of completion of such repair or replacement.
 Notwithstanding any other provision of this Section, the Warranty Period (as the same may be extended pursuant to foregoing clause) shall end no later than the date that is two (2) years after the date which is two (2) months after the final delivery of the Equipment in accordance with the Purchase Order.
-If, during the Warranty Period, Owner provides written notice to Contractor that any Services fail to satisfy the Warranty, then Contractor shall re-perform such non‑conforming or defective Services in accordance with the Warranty and all other, applicable requirements of the Purchase Order.
+If, during the Warranty Period, Buyer provides written notice to Supplier that any Equipment fails to satisfy the Warranty, then Supplier shall repair or replace, at its option, such non conforming or defective Equipment in accordance with the Warranty and all other, applicable requirements of the Purchase Order.
 If (x) Supplier fails to promptly undertake and prosecute actions to complete the Warranty work or (y) any Equipment fails to satisfy the Warranty during the Warranty Period and any such failure occurs under circumstances where there is an immediate need for repairs due to the endangerment of human health or property, Buyer shall have the right to perform the Warranty work and Supplier shall bear the costs thereof (including an allowance for overhead and related costs).
-EXCEPT AS EXPRESSLY SET FORTH HEREIN, CONTRACTOR MAKES NO REPRESENTATION OR WARRANTY OF ANY KIND WHATSOEVER, WHETHER EXPRESS OR IMPLIED.
+EXCEPT AS EXPRESSLY SET FORTH HEREIN, SUPPLIER MAKES NO REPRESENTATION OR WARRANTY OF ANY KIND WHATSOEVER, WHETHER EXPRESS OR IMPLIED.

 The Purchase Order may be terminated by the non-defaulting party immediately, by giving written notice to the defaulting party to that effect, in the event of the occurrence of any of the following (“Event of Default”) with respect to such defaulting party: